alliance-genome/agr_curation/SEARCH.md

 ### Debug

-Deubg true will turn on some extra debugging in order to see the query getting sent to ElasticSearch and some duration statistics.
+Debug true will turn on some extra debugging in order to see the query getting sent to ElasticSearch and some duration statistics.

 ## Return Object "SearchResults"